-A global spare can replace a failed disk of the same type (enterprise SAS, for example) and the same or lower capacity in any disk group with a fault-tolerant RAID level other than ADAPT.
+A global spare can replace a failed disk of the same type (SATA, SSD, enterprise SAS, or midline SAS) and the same or lower capacity in any disk group with a fault-tolerant RAID level other than ADAPT.
 The system supports a maximum of 64 global spares.
-However, the system will prevent adding global spares if only ADAPT disk groups exist.
+However, the system prevents adding global spares if only ADAPT disk groups exist.

-A dedicated spare can replace a failed disk of the same type (enterprise SAS, for example) and the same or lower capacity in a specific disk group with a fault-tolerant RAID level other than ADAPT.
+A dedicated spare can replace a failed disk of the same type (SATA, SSD, enterprise SAS, or midline SAS) and the same or lower capacity in a specific disk group with a fault-tolerant RAID level other than ADAPT.
 A linear disk group can have 4 dedicated spares.